NomicFoundation/hardhat/docs/reference/solidity-support.md

 ### Using an unsupported version

-When running an unsupported version of Solidity our integration with it may not work, or do it incorrectly.
+When running an unsupported version of Solidity, our integration with it may not work, or it may work incorrectly.

 This can mean that Solidity stack traces may stop working, be incorrect, or incomplete.
 It can also mean that `console.log` may stop working.